jrpool/jsonresume-theme-a11y/README.md

 The `data` value is an object with `location`, (optionally) `url`, `startDate`, `endDate`, and `subject` properties.

 It will be rendered as a single-line string.
 If a URL is provided, it will be the destination but not the content of a link.
-The link’s content will be the value of the `location` property.
+The link’s content will be the value of the `location` property (typically the name of a school or other organization).

 #### Headed string (`headedString`)